jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline deploy`

-Deploy a pipeline from a given folder
+Deploy a pipeline from a given table.
+Th

 **Usage**: